3D Printer Buying Guide

 Types of Printers:

 There are a number of 3D printing technologies, only two of them are predominant on the consumer market, resin printers and filament printers. other technologies are less available and more expensive.
-Both of these system print plastic parts, metal printing is extremally expensive and not covered here.
+Both of these systems print plastic parts, metal printing is extremally expensive and not covered here.
 You would be better off pursuing investment casting if your set on making metal parts.

 Resin printers use a UV curable resin as the raw material, the resin is exposed to light one layer at a time to build the part up.
-The process is messy and the final parts have poor structural integrity.
+The process is messy and the final parts tend to have poor structural integrity.

 Filament printer use a plastic filament as the raw material, the filament is extruded through a heated nozzle and forms lines of plastic, these lines build the part up one layer at a time.
 Filament printing is the most popular form of Fused Deposition Modeling, and often referred to as FDM printing.
-The process is relatively easy and produces strong functional parts in a verity of polymers.
+The process is relatively easy and produces strong functional parts in a variety of polymers.
 FDM printing is the process of choice for 3D printed weapons.

 Extruders:

 The third is the nozzle itself.
 This is normally the easiest part to change and upgrade if required.
 Standard nozzles are made from brass.
 Brass conducts heat well and works great for unfilled materials.
 However, if you want to print with higher performance carbon or glass fiber filled materials, the brass nozzle will quickly wear out.
 Hardened steel nozzles are a good alternative.
 When buying a printer it will probably come with a soft nozzle, but it’s an easy part to upgrade.
 This is also a good place to touch on the extruder gears mentioned above.
 These can also be made from brass on low cost printers, and they will wear out quickly with fiber filled materials.
-Starting out you should be printing with lower cost unfilled materials and the brass parts will be fine, but hardened parts will give you more material options later.
+Starting out you should be printing with lower cost unfilled materials and the brass parts will be fine, but hardened parts will give you more material options.

 Motion Systems: